uditalias/propserver/README.md

 | property getter | Function | true | a function to get the property |
 | callback | Function | true | a callback function to be called when the property changes  `function (newValue, oldValue) {}` |

-The second option to create observer with property getter function. this method is for cases where you want to run a function to get the value, like where the property is not a direct property of your target.
+The second way to create an observer is with a property-getter function.
+This method is for cases where you want to run a function to get the value, like where the property is not a direct property of your target.
-Here is a property getter example:
+Here is a property-getter example:

 ```javascript
 () => {